A strengthened monotonicity inequality of quantum relative entropy: A unifying approach via R\'{e}nyi relative entropy: Introduction

-The condition of equality is an interesting and important subject.
-An extremely important result, i.e. the saturation of monotonicity inequality of relative entropy under a generic quantum channel, a famous result in quantum information theory, is due to Petz. \begin{thrm}[Petz, \cite{Hiai2011,Petz1988}] Let $\rho,\sigma\in\density{\cH_d}$, $\Phi$ be a quantum channel defined over $\cH_d$.
+The condition of equality in the above equation is an interesting and important subject.
+An extremely important result in quantum information theory, namely, the saturation of monotonicity inequality of relative entropy under a generic quantum channel, is provided by Petz \cite{Petz1988} and we restate it below. \begin{prop}[Petz, \cite{Hiai2011,Petz1988}] Let $\rho,\sigma\in\density{\cH_d}$ and $\Phi$ be a quantum channel defined over $\cH_d$.
 If $\supp(\rho)\subseteq\supp(\sigma)$, then